Retro-Devils/Devils-Box/README.md

 "In order to succeed, your desire for success should be greater than your fear of failure."

+"I fell like a slice of butter, on a big oh pile of flapjacks. "

+"Madness?
+No......this is SPARTA!!!!"

+## Whats This?

+- A Toolbox and more built for RetroPie.

+- Functions

+    ~ Grabs 'things and stuff'  from web to Pi.

+    ~ Custom made installers for Pi 4.

+    ~ Easy access to RetroPie Tools.

+    ~ Community made installers.

+    ~
 ## UPDATES MONTHLY OR AS NEEDED

 LAST UPDATE